 A trained double bassist herself, Gísladóttir has performed many of her own works onstage.
 Thanks to its long strings the double bass produces a wide spectrum of overtones, making it a natural focus in several of Gísladóttir’s compositions.

 Bára Gísladóttir studied at the Iceland University of the Arts, Conservatorio di musica “Giuseppe Verdi” di Milano and the Royal Danish Academy of Music.
 Her teachers include Hróðmar I. Sigurbjörnsson, Þuríður Jónsdóttir, Gabriele Manca, Niels Rosing-Schow and Jeppe Just Christensen.

-Her works have been performed by, among others, the Danish National Symphony Orchestra, the Danish National Vocal Ensemble, Iceland Symphony Orchestra, Helsingborg Symphony Orchestra, Frankfurt Radio Symphony, Ensemble InterContemporain and Ensemble Adapter at festivals such as Dark Music Days, Darmstädter Ferienkurse, KLANG Festival, International Rostrum of Composers and Nordic Music Days.
+Her works have been performed by, among others, the Danish National Symphony Orchestra, Copenhagen Phil, the Danish National Vocal Ensemble, Iceland Symphony Orchestra, Helsingborg Symphony Orchestra, Frankfurt Radio Symphony, Ensemble InterContemporain, Ensemble Adapter, Riot Ensemble at festivals such as HCMF, Transit, Dark Music Days, Darmstädter Ferienkurse, KLANG Festival, SPOR Festival, International Rostrum of Composers and Nordic Music Days.

-Bára Gísladóttir received the Carl Nielsen and Anne Marie Carl-Nielsen Foundation Talent Award 2019, the Léonie Sonning Talent Prize 2018, and the Grapevine Music Award 2017 for her work as a composer.
+Bára Gísladóttir received the Carl Nielsen and Anne Marie Carl-Nielsen Foundation Talent Award 2019, the Léonie Sonning Talent Prize 2018, the Grapevine Music Award 2017 and was nominated for Carl Nielsen Prize in 2020 and 2022 and The Nordic Council Music Prize 2022 for her work as a composer.